PeppeL-G/bagawork/docs/src/routes/(default)/tutorials/fundamentals/pages/+page.md

 ::: tip Online Editor

 In our :online-editor you can very easily see a preview of the GUI of all the pages in your app, as well as lines between them indicating how the user can navigate between them.
-Try clicking on a page there, and you will see the code for the page, as well as an interactive preview of the page.
+Try clicking on a page there, and you will see the code for that page, as well as an interactive preview of the page.

 :::